geeksforsocialchange/PlaceCal/README.md

 - A Mac or a Linux machine (we don't support Windows at present)
 - Postgres relational database.
 We are currently using v14.
   - Server
-    - either installed for your distribution or as a docker image (with the correct open port)
+    - either installed for your distribution or as a docker image (with the correct open port -- see below)
   - Client
     - you will still need the local developer libraries for postgres
     - these are distribution specific so you need to find out what they are called to install them